Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 is connected to the wheeltec robot's WIFI hotspot.
 \
 \
+\
+You can run the UI either by searching for "ROBOT-CONTROL" in the application search bar.
+Or by running the icon on the desktop.
 If commiuncation with the WheelTec robot fails an error will appear telling the operator that it failed to connect to "ROS Master".
 \